 Denise Nadeau

-Denise spent many years as a popular educator and is the author of Counting Our Victories: Popular Education and Organizing (1996: out of print).
+Denise spent many years as a popular educator working with unions and community groups and is the author of Counting Our Victories: Popular Education and Organizing (1996: out of print).
 Her academic background and training was first in history (BA, UBC; M.LItt, St. Antony’s College, Oxford) and later in religion and ministry (MDiv, Vancouver School of Theology; DMin, San Francisco Theological Seminary).
 She has taught as an adjunct at UBC School of Social Work, Vancouver School of Theology, Simon Fraser University, Concordia School of Community and Public Affairs, and in the Religions and Cultures Department at Concordia University.
 Between 2006 and 2012 she was Acting Director of the Interfaith Institute for Justice, Peace, and Social Movements at Simon Fraser University.
-Currently she is an Affiliate Assistant Professor in the Concordia Religions and Cultures Department.
-Denise teaches and writes in the areas of Indigenous-settler relations, decolonization of the body, and the deconstruction of whiteness and colonialism in Christianity.
+From 2012 to 2023 she was an Affiliate Assistant Professor in the Concordia Religions and Cultures Department.

 As a somatic educator, dancer, and movement therapist, Denise has trained in expressive arts therapies, Body Mind Psychotherapy, and Relational Trauma Therapy.
 Between 2011 and 2017 she coordinated Moving with Spirit, a program on Vancouver Island that offered classes that combined spiritual practices with movement therapy.
 At present she is integrating somatic work into community education around anti-racism and decolonization.